Clinical Practice

 Keep Relationships Professional and School Based

-• Do not have any contact with any of your students or their families outside of the school environment.
+• Do not initiate or have contact with your students or their families outside of the school environment.

-• Do not share social media contact information, email or phone numbers.
+• Do not share social media contact information, personal email or phone numbers.

 • Do not give your students anything that is not provided by the school or approved by your classroom teacher such as snacks, money, books, school supplies, stickers, etc.